Clinical Neuromuscular

 • Endocrinopathy — hypogonadism, hypothyroidism, adrenal insufficiency, diabetes

-• M-protein — always IgA or IgG lambda light chain (>95%); kappa is virtually never seen
+• M-protein — IgA or IgG with lambda restriction in >95% of cases; kappa POEMS is rare but reported

 • Skin changes — hyperpigmentation, hypertrichosis, hemangiomas, white nails